daduckMSFT/intunePS/README.md

 - [Getting Started](#Getting-Started)
   - [Setup](#Setup)

 # Intro
-  I'm David, and this is a quick repo / self-reference "wiki" of sorts (more info will be added to the 'Wiki' for this repo!
+This is a quick repo / self-reference "wiki" of sorts (more info will be added to the 'Wiki' for this repo!

 # What is the Intune PowerShell SDK
 It's a list of PowerShell cmdlets that connect directly to the

 # Getting Started
 ## Setup
 Install the Microsoft.Graph.Intune module from: https://www.powershellgallery.com/packages/Microsoft.Graph.Intune
+(Run as Administrator)
 ```PowerShell
 Install-Module -Name Microsoft.Graph.Intune
 ```